-Scars on the lung tissue cause it to thicken and lose the elasticity of healthy lung tissue.
-Doctors call this pulmonary fibrosis.
+Scars on the lung tissue cause it to thicken and lose elasticity.
+Doctors call this pulmonary fibrosis and it can occur due to certain health conditions and exposure to hazardous materials.

 Lung scars can result from illness or medical treatment, and they are permanent.